 The Gruff

-A bonafide sandwich emporium, The Gruff is a casual spot for yummy sandwiches, pizza, salads, a full bar, and more.
+A bonafide sandwich and pizza emporium, The Gruff is a casual spot for yummy sandwiches, pizza, salads, a full bar, and more.
 Their kid's menu has the traditional grilled cheese but they also offer a kiddo charcuterie plate, veggie spread, and grass-fed cheeseburger.
 Don’t forget a round of milkshakes for everyone before you explore Northern Kentucky.

 Cheer on the home team

 Home to the first professional baseball team in the United States, you’ve got to experience a Cincinnati Reds game when you’re in Cincy.
-The excitement starts with the Reds opening day on March 30 with the Opening Day Parade.
+The excitement starts every season with the annual Opening Day Parade.
 This unofficial holiday has been around for over a century.
 There are parties throughout the Cincy Region but don’t miss the one at Washington Park.
 This is a great spot to watch the parade and they have live music, family-friendly games, and activities.
+For more Reds fun, check out Kids Opening Day at the ballpark.
+There will be a pregame red carpet parade with Reds players and mascots, plus many more fun activities for young fans.

 You don’t have to be a big soccer fan to have a blast at an FC Cincinnati match at TQL Stadium.
 The energy is absolutely electric.
 Pro tip: Join the pre-match party and parade that begins at Washington Park.
 Enjoy live music, food trucks, and craft beer, before marching to the stadium amidst a sea of blue and orange.
+If you're never been to an FC Cincinnati match, check out our local's guide.

-For even more action and fanfare, check out the Cincinnati Cyclones on the ice through April 2023.
+For even more action and fanfare, check out the Cincinnati Cyclones on the ice through April.
 With every slap of the puck, the crowd cheers louder.
-These family-friendly games are full of excitement and budget-friendly promotions–think $1 beer and hotdogs–can’t beat that!
+These family-friendly games are full of excitement and budget-friendly promotions–think $2 beer and hotdogs–can’t beat that!

 Check out the full Visit Cincy events calendar to find out everything happening during your spring break in Cincinnati and Northern Kentucky.